 The expiration of will depend on a variety of factors.
 The best indicator would be the expiration date that’s (hopefully) printed on the bottle.

 However, not all manufacturers place an expiration date on hair toners because it isn’t required by law.

 Usually, your bottle of hair toner, if unopened will have a shelf life of about 3 years.
 That means that if it is already beyond that, since production, then it might not work as effectively as it should.

 For opened hair toners, the exact lifespan may be trickier to determine.
-That’s because of how it is stored.
+Much depends on how it is stored.
 You can figure toner will last roughly 1-2 years after opening, but again, it depends how and where it’s stored.

 How To Tell If Hair Toner Is Expired